 Unfortunately, 50% of people who have had a heart attack or stroke will experience another one in their lifetime, resulting in people having to live with fear, pain or reduced physical ability, and in the most serious of cases, even death.

-Research shows that people who lose 10% or more of their body weight reduce their risk of a non-fatal heart attack or stroke by to 24%.
-This is because weight loss improves blood pressure and reduces blood lipids, preventing the hardening of arteries and the formation of blood clots.
+Losing 5% body weight (typically around 3-5 kilograms for people with a BMI of 30) can benefit the heart by improving blood pressure.
+Losing 10 - 15% body weight can reduce the risk of a non-fatal heart attack or stroke by up to 24%.
+This is because weight loss reduces blood pressure and blood lipids, preventing the hardening of arteries and the formation of blood clots.

 For most people living with obesity, losing 10% body weight is difficult to achieve without support.
-While there is no ‘one-size-fits-all’ treatment plan, the first step for anyone wanting to lose weight is to consult with a doctor
+While there is no ‘one-size-fits-all’ treatment plan, the first step for anyone wanting to lose weight is to consult with a doctor.

 Your doctor may talk you through several weight management options.
 In the first instance, they may want to take a deeper look at your diet and exercise routine, although, like many people living with obesity, you may feel that you have been on a diet for most of your life!
 There are several other treatment plans your doctor may explore.
 These can include: